Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

 The Measurment ID is shown top-right with a copy-to-clipboard icon to the right of it.
 It will be of the form "G-xxxxxxxxxx".

-Make a not of this, but to get the full code we need:
+Make a note of this, but to get the full code we need:

 * in the second section "Tagging instructions"
 → make sure the "Add new on-page tag" tab is selected → click the `v` downarrow on the left of the "Global Site Tag (gtag.js)" line

-### Copy AdSense setup info
+### Copy Analytics setup info

 Copy the `<head>` tag code shown, it should be very simlar to this (unless the code has been updated since this was written):